zio/zio-http/docs/website/docs/v1.x/dsl/http/index.md

 ### patch ()

-Patches the response produced by the app using a `Patch`.
+Patches the response produced by the HTTP application using a `Patch`.

 ```scala
   val app1: HttpApp[Any, Nothing] = Http.collect[Request] {